masc-ucsc/docs/docs/pyrope/10-internals.md

 ```

-If a lambda in the hierarchy does not have a setter/constructor, the program order
+If a lambda in the hierarchy does not have an `init`/constructor, the program order
 follows tuple scope in tuple ordered assignment.